 - Any changes in the amount of time-sharing for a parent

-- Any other reason that should be considered in order to make the child support payments equitable
+- Any other reason that should be considered in order to make the payments equitable

 Orlando Family Team has extensive experience handling child support matters in all types of divorce situations.
 We handle each unique case with the care it deserves and will work quickly and efficiently to meet your needs.
-We are highly skilled at resolving a diverse range of complex child support matters, such as those involving a parent with undisclosed income or assets, a parent who is self-employed, and a parent who has defaulted on a child support order.
+We are highly skilled at resolving a diverse range of complex matters, such as those involving a parent with undisclosed income or assets, a parent who is self-employed, and a parent who has defaulted on payments previously.
 Above all, we are committed to making sure mothers and fathers have the resources to care for their children after a divorce.

 Under Florida law, both the payer and the recipient of child support can request a modification, provided that they can demonstrate there has been a significant change in circumstances.
-Situations that might warrant a modification of child support include:
+Situations that might warrant a modification include: